tasket/Qubes-vpn-support/packaged/README.md

 # Qubes VPN Support

-## Packaged version for systemd (no rc.local used)
+Packaged version for systemd (no rc.local used)

-## Install in Qubes template, for preliminary testing:
+## Install in Qubes template, for testing:
 ```
-cd Qubes-vpn-handler/packaged
+cd Qubes-vpn-support/packaged
 sudo bash ./install
 ```
 ...then shutdown template VM.